gostevedore/stevedore/ROADMAP.md

 - [x] use context with interruptions --> v0.7.0

 ## icebox
-- promote images defined on images tree
+- promote images defined on the images tree